kurtosis-tech/kurtosis/README.md

 ----

-[Kurtosis](https://www.kurtosis.com) is a development platform for distributed applications that aims to provide a consistent experience across all stages of distributed app software delivery.
+[Kurtosis](https://www.kurtosis.com) is a build system for multi-container test environments.

 Use cases for Kurtosis include: